-Also, high temperatures, intense sunlight and indoor heat can also cause the soil to dry out too quickly for the aloe’s roots to draw up enough moisture, which can result in an underwatered aloe.
+Also, high temperatures, intense sunlight, and indoor heat can also cause the soil to dry out too quickly for the aloe’s roots to draw up enough moisture, which can result in an underwatered aloe.

 How to Save an Underwatered Aloe Plant

-So to establish the optimal watering cycle for your aloe plant (to avoid underwatering) give the aloe a generous soak then feel the soil to find out how many days it takes to feel dry at the bottom of the pot.
+So, to establish the optimal watering cycle for your aloe plant (to avoid underwatering), I give the aloe a generous soak, then feel the soil to find out how many days it takes to feel dry at the bottom of the pot.

 - The best way to tell if your aloe plant is overwatered or underwatered is to look at the leaves.
-Overwatered aloe leaves turn brown and yellow with a soft, mushy texture, whereas underwatered aloe leaves become thinner and shrink in size, before turning brown.
+Overwatered aloe leaves turn brown and yellow with a soft, mushy texture, whereas underwatered aloe leaves become thinner and shrink in size before turning brown.

 - To revive an overwatered aloe plant, snip back any roots with pruners, remove any leaves that are turning brown or yellow, replace the potting soil with a gritty, well-draining potting mix, and wait until the soil is completely dry before watering again.

 - To revive an underwatered aloe plant, place the aloe pot in a basin of water for 10 minutes ensuring the root ball is submerged, so that the soil is evenly moist and the roots can draw up the moisture that it requires to replenish the moisture reserves in the leaves.